Ez-Kits/hot-keys/docs/react/usage/advanced-usage.md

 ### Repeatable

 What is a repeat?
 It means user press the key and hold it.
+For example, if the hot key is `ctrl+k`, and the user press `ctrl+k` and hold on `k` key, the hot key handler will be triggered repeatedly.

-By default, hot keys will only trigger once when the user holds down the key.
+By default, hot keys will only trigger once even when the user holds down the key.
 But in some cases, you may want to work with the repeated key.
 You can set the `repeatable` option to `true` to make the hot key work even when the user is holding down the key.

 ```tsx
 import { useGlobalHotKeys } from "@ez-kits/hot-keys-react";